Survey fatigue comes in an array of types, all of which can skew the results of the most well-written employee questionnaires.

 Tempting as it is to axe all repetitive questions, these questions help to test the concurrent validity of a survey – how accurately each question measures what you want it to.
 Asking similar questions also helps you to check that your questions are being interpreted as you intended.

 Our method of avoiding question fatigue is to shuffle around similar questions and ask them on a rotating basis, using daily pulse questions.
-This breaks up the repetition by putting days and weeks between one question and its similar-looking counterpart – it’ll help you tackle long survey fatigue.
+This breaks up the repetition by putting days and weeks between one question and its similar-looking counterpart – it’ll also help you tackle long survey fatigue.

 Long Survey Fatigue